ChatGPT: Academic research

-ChatGPT has been used to generate introductory sections and abstracts for scientific articles.
-Several papers have listed ChatGPT as a co-author.
+In a 2023 blinded study in npj Digital Medicine, researchers tasked with identifying whether abstracts were authentic or generated by ChatGPT were fooled around one-third of the time by the AI-generated abstracts.
+In January 2023, Nature reported that at least four academic preprints or published papers had listed ChatGPT as a co-author.
+Nature cites several experts in academic publishing who say that listing ChatGPT as an author violates publishing guidelines, since ChatGPT lacks the ability to take responsibility for any research and cannot give consent to any terms of use.

 Scientific journals have had different reactions to ChatGPT.
-Some, including Nature and JAMA Network, "require that authors disclose the use of text-generating tools and ban listing a large language model (LLM) such as ChatGPT as a co-author".
-In January 2023, Science "completely banned" LLM-generated text in all its journals; however, this policy was just to give the community time to decide what acceptable use looks like.
+Some, including Nature and JAMA Network, require full disclosure of any use of text-generating tools, and prohibit listing a chatbot as a co-author.
+In January 2023, Science banned chatbot-generated text in all its journals.
 As of July 2025, Science expects authors to release in full how AI-generated content is used and made in their work.

-Spanish chemist Rafael Luque published a plethora of research papers in 2023 that he later admitted were written by ChatGPT.
-The papers have a large number of unusual phrases characteristic of LLMs.
 Many authors argue that the use of ChatGPT in academia for teaching and review is problematic due to its tendency to hallucinate.
 Robin Bauwens, an assistant professor at Tilburg University, found that a ChatGPT-generated peer review report on his article mentioned nonexistent studies.
 Chris Granatino, a librarian at Seattle University, noted that while ChatGPT can generate content that seemingly includes legitimate citations, in most cases those citations are not real or largely incorrect.

 Computer science

-One study analyzed ChatGPT's responses to 517 questions about software engineering or computer programming posed on Stack Overflow for correctness, consistency, comprehensiveness, and concision.
-It found that 52% of the responses contained inaccuracies and 77% were verbose.
-Another study, focused on the performance of GPT-3.5 and GPT-4 between March and June 2024, found that performance on objective tasks like identifying prime numbers and generating executable code was highly variable.
+In December 2022, the question-and-answer website Stack Overflow banned the use of ChatGPT for generating answers to questions, citing the factually ambiguous nature of its responses.
+In January 2023, the International Conference on Machine Learning banned any undocumented use of ChatGPT or other large language models to generate any text in submitted papers.

 ChatGPT was able in 2023 to provide useful code for solving numerical algorithms in limited cases.
 In one study, it produced solutions in C, C++, Python, and MATLAB for problems in computational physics.
 However, there were important shortfalls like violating basic linear algebra principles around solving singular matrices and producing matrices with incompatible sizes.

-In December 2022, the question-and-answer website Stack Overflow banned the use of ChatGPT for generating answers to questions, citing the factually ambiguous nature of its responses.
-In January 2023, the International Conference on Machine Learning banned any undocumented use of ChatGPT or other large language models to generate any text in submitted papers.
+Another study analyzed ChatGPT's responses to 517 questions about software engineering or computer programming posed on Stack Overflow for correctness, consistency, comprehensiveness, and concision.
+It found that 52% of the responses contained inaccuracies and 77% were verbose.
+Another study, focused on the performance of GPT-3.5 and GPT-4 between March and June 2024, found that performance on objective tasks like identifying prime numbers and generating executable code was highly variable.
+When compared to similar chatbots at the time, the GPT-4 version of ChatGPT was the most accurate at coding.